Equitable Division of Assets

 SKILLED DIVORCE LAWYER ASSISTING ATLANTA RESIDENTS

 Financial matters related to the end of a marriage can be stressful and unpleasant, but the need to resolve them is critical to your future well-being.
-At the Law Offices of Thomas C. Rowsey, our divorce attorneys have counseled numerous individuals near the Atlanta area in handling these sensitive issues.
+At Rowsey & Stelter, our divorce attorneys have counseled numerous individuals near the Atlanta area in handling these sensitive family law issues.
 We can help you understand Georgia law regarding the division of marital assets and assist you in formulating a beneficial agreement.
 Our team has served people in Roswell, Silver Springs, Marietta, and other nearby communities in Cobb, DeKalb, and Fulton Counties.

 EQUITABLE DIVISION OF ASSETS IN GEORGIA

 In Georgia, the law requires an equitable division of assets and debts between spouses who are seeking a divorce.
 It is important to remember that “equitable” means fair, rather than equal.

 People often enter into a marriage after they have already acquired assets, and many couples acquire assets during their relationship, especially if they have been together for a long time.
 Each of these assets can be classified as either “separate” property of one of the spouses, or “marital property” owned by the couple jointly.
 Georgia excludes separate property from its calculation of the division of assets.
 Consequently, one of the first tasks that a couple must undertake is properly characterizing property as separate or marital.